ExitValue.ai

 ASC (ambulatory surgery center) with $8M revenue, $2.4M EBITDA, 4 ORs

-Why ChatGPT misses it: ASC pricing has bifurcated: PE platform consolidators (Surgery Partners, USPI, SCA, Tenet) pay 11-15x for fee-viable scale.
-Single-OR or low-payer-mix sites stay at 6-8x.
+Why ChatGPT misses it: ASC pricing has bifurcated: PE platform consolidators pay materially more than the long-tail of single-OR or low-payer-mix sites.
 ChatGPT averages, misses the platform premium entirely.

 Run this with the engine →